When the day dawns, 13-year-old Bote Son

 Education has always been important to her, Bote Son (pictured above) says.
 “My greatest desire is to learn and to be educated,” she says.

 The teen, who has a disability that makes it difficult for her to walk and use her hands, gets to school in a wheelchair.
-She started school for the first time two years ago when ChildFund Myanmar began running non-formal education classes for children from disadvantaged backgrounds in Yangon, with support from the Australian Government.
+She started school for the first time two years ago when ChildFund Myanmar began running non-formal education classes for children from disadvantaged backgrounds in Yangon,

 Over the past couple of years, Bote Son